Code-Institute-Submissions/Tess2019-your_lucky_dog_AugResub/README.md

 ## User Experiense (UX)

-As a visitor i want to be able to:
+As a new user i want to be able to:

 * View a list of products so i can select to purchase
 * View individual product details